Who is God?

-Question: Who or what is God?
-What is central theme of the entire Bible?
+Question: Who is God?
+What is He?
+What is the central theme of the entire Bible?

-Answer: Your question about who is God and the Bible's theme, although they seem simple enough, are actually difficult to answer since summaries aren't always 100% accurate because qualifiers get omitted.
-That said, let's tackle your first question about our Creator.
+Answer: Your questions about who is God and what is the Bible's central theme seem simple enough.
+However, although they seem simple, they are actually difficult to answer since summaries are not always 100% accurate because qualifiers are omitted.
+That being said let us tackle your first question about our Creator.

-The Being who became Jesus, before his birth, was (and is) God and existed for all eternity with the Father.
-All things that exist were created through Jesus Christ.
-Jesus is the God of the Old Testament Who was the Lord and Lawgiver and is revealed in the Gospels and the entire New Testament as the Word of God.
-Christ, in order to become the perfect sacrifice for sin and the Messiah who saves mankind, of his own choice willingly set side His power and glorious existence as Deity to become a flesh and blood human being.
+The Being who became Jesus, before his birth, was (and is) a member of the Godhead and existed for all eternity with the Father.
+Jesus Christ created ALL things that exist.
+He is the God of the Old Testament who was the Lord and Lawgiver.
+He is revealed in the Gospels and the entire New Testament as the Word.
+In order to become the perfect sacrifice for sin and the Messiah who saves mankind, Christ willingly gave up His power and glorious existence as Deity to become a flesh and blood human being.
 He offered himself, through the cross, as the perfect atonement for man's sins.